favourojo/tswd-dataviz-portfolio/final-project-part-one.md

 ## Method and medium

 I plan on completing my final project by combining the sketches to create a comparative visualization of life expectancy, major causes of death, and healthcare costs per capita.
-I hope to be able to demosntrate the effectiveness of each country's healthcare system by examining how high or low life expectancy is, as well as whether the diseases that cuase the most fatalities are treatable.
+I hope to be able to demosntrate the effectiveness of each country's healthcare system by examining how high or low life expectancy is, as well as whether the diseases that cause the most fatalities are treatable.
 I would highlight GDP per capita and health spending per capita side-by-side to see each individual's financial status and how much they spend on healthcare on average.

 ## References